metashell/metashell/README.md

 <!-- mdb_info -->
 * __`continue [n]`__ <br />
 Continue program being debugged. <br />
-The program is continued stepping over n breakpoints or end of program. n defaults to 1 if not specified.
+The program is continued until the nth breakpoint or the end of the program is reached. n defaults to 1 if not specified.

 * __`step [over] [n]`__ <br />
 Step the program forward. <br />